rishivanukuru/rishivanukuru.github.io/cv.md

 # Education

 2018 to 2020: **Master of Design in Interaction Design** at the IDC School of Design, IIT Bombay.
-CGPA: 9.54/10

 2014 to 2018: **Bachelor of Technology in Civil Engineering** at IIT Bombay.
-CGPA: 9.12/10

-2014: Apeejay School Nerul, All India Senior School Certificate Examination, Percentage 97.80%

 # Publications